RachelSa/regenerating-dinosaurs/README.md

 What would you change about the documentation?
   - No quick reference of Heroku commands
-  - Scrolling / no sidebar or stikcy TOC
+  - Scrolling / no sidebar or sticky TOC
   - Documentation sidebar navigation topics are too broad to browse
   - Relevant language-related tutorials should be more available